SILS-PHB/.github/profile/README.md

-## Read Me 👀

-🌱 Welcome to the Plant Hormone Biology github 🌱
+## 🌱 Welcome to the Plant Hormone Biology github 🌱

-Repositories are organized by prefixes:
+Here, repositories are organized by prefixes:

 **DA: Data Analysis** (for polished protocols, pipelines and scripts)